-ON THIS PAGE: You will learn about the different ways doctors use to treat people with HCL and PLL.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will learn about the different ways doctors use to treat people with HCL or PLL.
+To see other pages, use the menu.

-This section outlines treatments that are the standard of care (the best proven treatments available) for HCL and PLL.
+This section tells you the treatments that are the standard of care for HCL and PLL.
+“Standard of care” means the best treatments known.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
-Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Your doctor can help you consider all your treatment options.
+To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

-The goal of treatment for HCL and PLL is remission (absence of leukemia symptoms; also called “no evidence of disease” or NED).
+The goal of treatment for HCL and PLL is remission.
+Remission is the absence of leukemia symptoms and is also called “no evidence of disease” or NED.
 Descriptions of the most common treatment options for HCL and PLL are listed below.
 Treatment options and recommendations depend on several factors, including whether you have HCL or PLL, possible side effects, and your preferences and overall health.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

 Drugs that are used to treat HCL include cladribine (Leustatin) and pentostatin (Nipent).
-For most people with HCL, both cladribine and pentostatin can bring a remission that lasts for many years and are the standard initial treatment for the disease.
+These are the standard initial treatment for HCL.
+For most people with HCL, both these drugs can bring a remission that lasts for many years.

 PLL is treated with a combination of drugs, and several different regimens can be used.
-The specific regimen recommended for each patient is based on the type of chemotherapy the patient may have received previously and the possible side effects.
+A specific regimen is recommended for each patient.
+It is based on the type of chemotherapy the patient may have received previously and the possible side effects.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

-Immunotherapy (also called biologic therapy) is designed to boost the body's natural defenses to fight the cancer.
+Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
 Immunotherapy for HCL includes recombinant interferon alpha (Alferon, Intron A, Roferon-A).
-Learn more about immunotherapy .
+Learn more about the basics of immunotherapy .

 A monoclonal antibody is a type of targeted therapy.
-It is directed against a specific protein in the leukemia cells and it does not affect cells that don’t have that protein.
+It recognizes and attaches to a specific protein in the leukemia cells, and it does not affect cells that don’t have that protein.
 Rituximab (Rituxan) is an antibody directed against the surface protein CD20.
 BL22 immunotoxin is an antibody that is designed to attach to the surface protein CD22 and deliver a toxin to the leukemia cell.
 Both rituximab and BL22 have been used to treat HCL that did not go into remission after the initial treatment.
 However, BL22 is not approved by the U.S. Food and Drug Administration (FDA) for the treatment of PLL and is only available in clinical trials .
 Alemtuzumab (Campath) is an antibody that targets the surface protein CD52 and has been used to treat PLL.
 Talk with your doctor about possible side effects for a specific medication and how they can be managed.

-Surgery to remove the spleen (splenectomy), which also makes white blood cells, may be done for some patients.
+The spleen helps make the body’s white blood cells.
+Surgery to remove the spleen is called a splenectomy.
+This may be recommended for some patients.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
-Learn more about surgery .
+Learn more about the basics of surgery .

 Stem cell transplantation/bone marrow transplantation